vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 )
 ```

-//  Let's create 20 millions records (5000 assets) temperature table
-//  It covers the same time range but with twice the measurement frequency
+Similarly, let's create 20 millions records (5000 assets) temperature table.
+This will cover the same time range but with twice the measurement frequency.
 ```sql
 .set-or-replace fullTemperatures <|
 (